By Any Other Name (That Feeling)

 Brand Storytelling / Baraka x Spurlock

 March 2023, I was invited to join the Inaugural Cohort of the Brand Storytelling Diversity Imperative (via my KTQ association).
 Regrettably, a priority project diverted me from completing the certificate, but the program was (is) an invaluable professional development and networking opportunity!
-I’m very thankful for the illuminating, sharpening experience, and the many dynamic people I continue to meet (organizers, mentors, fellows, etc.).
+I’m very thankful for the illuminating, sharpening experience, and the many dynamic people I’ve met (s/o Rick Parkhill, Sarah Colamarino, Angela Matusik, Stephen Marshall, etc.).

 I often find compelling, under-reported stories, that could be leveraged by brands (organically and ethically) for the desired “halo-effect” .with audiences —so I work best as an initiator of ideation.
 Responding to rigid RFPs isn’t necessarily my strength or interest; although some creative ideas are reasonably adaptable.
 That said, my focus is to identify (and cultivate relationships with) culturally aligned, open-minded brands, that can recognize my authenticity, to trust my vision.

-In that respect, Morgan Spurlock was (is) an inspiration and model for me, so I was saddened to learn of his recent passing from complications of cancer.
+In that respect, Morgan Spurlock was (is) an inspiration and model for me, so I was saddened to learn of his recent passing.
 We met in 2011, during his promo tour for The Greatest Movie Ever Sold, which had a big impact on me.
 We kept in loose contact and last corresponded in 2021.

 I can’t really claim him as a mentor, but I believe he saw me as a kindred hustler, and he’d always get back to me whenever I’d reach out with a question.
 That small-but-helpful interaction was much-appreciated and is greatly missed [RIP].